pnp/powerplatform-samples/docs/samples/all.md

 template: filter.html
 ---

-Find Power Platform by entering a keyword.
-You can filter by product, or by tag.
+Find Power Platform samples by entering a keyword.
+You can filter also filter by product.